 Bruce and his wife Robyn named their bay, ‘Faraway Bay’ and in 1996, opened ‘Faraway Bay – The Bush Camp’.

-The Ellisons still play a part in Faraway Bay’s operation, helping the Reillys settle in to the Faraway Bay way of life.
+The Ellisons helped the Reillys settle in to the Faraway Bay way of life initially and are now enjoying their well earned retirement.

 Faraway Bay has a rich history with many great Aussie tales to tell.